redapt/machine-learning/apache-spark/README.md

   * "Apache Spark is the Taylor Swift of big data software.
 The open source technology has been around and popular for a few years.
 But 2015 was the year Spark went from an ascendant technology to a bona fide superstar".
 [Reference](http://fortune.com/2015/09/25/apache-spark-survey/).

 * Spark use cases
-  * Fraud detection: Spark streaming an machine learning applied to prevent fraud.
+  * Fraud detection: Spark streaming and machine learning applied to prevent fraud.
   * Network intrusion detection: Machine learning applied to detect cyber hacks.
   * Customer segmentation and personalization: Spark SQL and machine learning applied to maximize customer lifetime value.
   * Social media sentiment analysis: Spark streaming, Spark SQL, and Stanford's CoreNLP wrapper helps achieve sentiment analysis.